 A study of the procedures used in the teaching of the fundamentals of vocal production with an emphasis on supervised, clinical teaching experiences.
 Observation of voice classes and private lessons.
 Second semester, even-numbered years, two hours.
-Prerequisite: permission of the instructor or Vo 501.
+Prerequisite: Vo 501.